turingcs2005/MEAN_tutorial/client/public/markdown/tooling/vim.md

 # Vim Editor

 > Whether to use Vim is completely up to you.
 It takes months of practice to develop muscle memory.
-Experienced Vim users edit source code with improved efficiency and precision; some people hate it.
+Experienced Vim users edit source code with improved efficiency and precision.
+With the rise of AI, Vim's advantage has diminished, as AI can handle repetitive and routine code editing far faster than Vim.
+For simple code editing, Vim can still be faster than writing a request and waiting for AI to process it.

 ___